C-parity and Regge Intercepts: Conclusions and discussion

 "Supercritical" Odderon with $ \Delta_{\mathcal{O}}> 0 $ lies in the base of so-called "Maximal Odderon" model \cite{Nic}.
 This approach contradicts our reasoning while the physical content and descriptional quality of the very model was criticized in Ref.\cite{Pet}.

-A "byproduct" of our reasoning , Eq.(21), seems to reflect a long-noticed tendency for the $f $-trajectory to have a greater intercept than other trajectories\footnote{At one time, there was even a lively debate about the identity of the Pomeron and the $ f $-trajectory \cite{Ch}.}.
-We also can associate the increase in the intercept (21) with the non-linearity of the trajectories (see for example \cite{Ji})in the region near $ t=0 $, which is not a region of quasi-classicality leading to a linear dependence of the spin and the square of the mass.
+A "byproduct" of our reasoning , Eq.(26), seems to reject a long-noticed tendency for the $f $-trajectory (in this case not degenerated with $ \omega $ trajectory) to have a greater intercept than other trajectories\footnote{At one time, there was even a lively debate about the identity of the Pomeron and the $ f $-trajectory \cite{Ch}, \cite {Chu}.}.
+Such an option would contradict to our argument based on confinement, so we cannot support it.
+Nonetheless, an increase in the intercepts to higher than usual $ 0.5 $ values is pretty possible and my be well related with the non-linearity of the trajectories (see for example \cite{Ji})in the region near $ t=0 $, which is not a region of quasi-classicality leading to a linear dependence of the spin and the square of the mass.

-There are currently no feasible theoretical arguments regarding the relative sizes of $ \Delta_{\mathcal{P}} $ and $ \alpha_{f}(0)-1 $.
-It's most likely that $ \mathcal{P} $ and $ f $ are not "pure glueball" and "pure quarkonium," but rather a mixture of the two.
+As to the values of the trajectory parameters, there are currently no feasible theoretical arguments regarding the relative sizes of $ \Delta_{\mathcal{P}} $ and $ \alpha_{\omega/f}(0)-1 $.
+It's most likely that glueballs $\in \mathcal{P} $ and $ f $-mesons are not "pure glueballs" and "pure quarkonia," but rather a mixture of the two.
 This has also been the subject of lively debate, but we are currently unaware of any reliable guidance on the matter.

+We also note once again that, despite great experimental \cite{Ro} and theoretical efforts, the \textit{quantitative} characteristics of the Pomeron and Odderon trajectories remain a subject of further research and discussion, to which this work is a contribution (we hope not without benefit).